housework-robot/main/S03_unitree_robodog/S03E03_unitree_go2_jetson_orin.md

 ## 3.1 Using a WiFi card

 This is the method recommended by Unitree.
-Plug a Wi-Fi card into the USB port of the Orin board to allow it to connect to the internet via Wi-Fi.
+Plug [a WiFi card](https://item.jd.com/10104528292124.html) into the USB port of the Orin board to allow it to connect to the internet via Wi-Fi.

 Before using the wifi card, you need to install the driver.
 During the installation process, we encountered many error warnings, but in the end, we successfully installed the driver.